manticoresoftware/manticoresearch-php/docs/indices.md

         ];
         $response = $client->indices()->create($params);

-For distributed indexes, the body must have only the `options` array, since they don't have any data (so no `columns`).
+For distributed indexes, the body must contain only the `options` array, as they don't have any data (so no `columns`).

         $params = [
             'index' => 'mydistributed',